rreptile/node-squares/README.md

 ### Controls

-* `Left mouse button` moves the square under cursor.
+* `Left mouse button` moves the square under the cursor.
 * `Right mouse button` adds the new square on a random position.
 If there is a square under the cursor already, changes it's color.